marinimau/PathFinder---Platform-3D-and-Shooter-game/README.md

 ![alt text](https://media.discordapp.net/attachments/462245716073644033/584141655741825056/pepe.png)
 ![alt text](https://media.discordapp.net/attachments/462245716073644033/584142706184421376/pepessluce.png)

 PathFinder is a 3rd person shooter & 3D platform game.
-Write with Unity 3D and C#.
+Is write with Unity 3D and C#.

 The game is composed by 3 levels.
 The aim of each level is found a key collectible.
 This key can open the door which leads to the next level.